TsutomuNakamura/ip-filtering-tree/README.md

 # ip-filtering-tree
-ip-filtering-treeis high performance on-memory database with key of ip address written in JavaScript.
+ip-filtering-tree is high performance on-memory database with key of ip address written in JavaScript.
+Due to benefits of applying this algorithm, there are little lag even if a lots of record were registered in the db as long as the permit the space of memory.

-It can search data various types flexibly with Longest prefix match(also called Maximum prefix length match) rules by using tree algorithms.
+It can also search data various types flexibly with Longest prefix match(also called Maximum prefix length match) rules by using tree algorithms.

 ## Getting Started
 ### Installing
-Installing ip-filtering-tree is just run npm install command.
+Installing the module is just run the command like below.

 ```
 # npm install ip-filtering-tree
 ```

-### How to use
+### Usage
-How to use ip-filtering-tree fundamentally is only to use push, find and delete method after import ipdet modules.
+The basic usage of ip-filtering-tree is to call push, find and delete functions after import this module.
-Examples how to use are like below.
+Examples are like below.

 * Instantiate
 ```javascript